-Lactation: There isn't enough reliable information to know if gotu kola is safe to use when breast-feeding.
+Breast-feeding: There isn't enough reliable information to know if gotu kola is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 Surgery: Gotu kola might cause too much sleepiness if combined with medications used during and after surgery.
 Stop using gotu kola at least 2 weeks before a scheduled surgery.